Vivek-Thakare/Loan-Management-System/README.md

 Tech stack used :- React Js, Redux, Flask-RESTful and MYSQL

-Any suggestions or improvements is always welcomed.
+Any suggestions or improvements are always welcomed.